JacksonKuo/blog/_posts/2025-8-31-chainguard-migration.markdown

 #### Dockerfile -  Smokescreen

-I'm just using `FROM cgr.dev/chainguard/go:latest-dev`.
-So `-dev` will include a shell, but also additional tools like `apk`.
+I'm using `FROM cgr.dev/chainguard/go:latest-dev`. `-dev` will include a shell, but also additional tools like `apk`.

 ```bash
 FROM cgr.dev/chainguard/go:latest-dev